“It’s a dangerous business, Frodo, going out your door.”

 The Hobbiton is located near the village Matamata, which is a one-hour drive from Rotorua or 2.5 hours from Auckland.

-→ If you are travelling by car, it is best to book tickets from The Shire Rest, which is located just across the road from the property with the Hobbiton movie set.
+→ If you are traveling by car, it is best to book tickets from The Shire Rest, located just across the road from the property with the Hobbiton movie set.

-→ If you are travelling by bus, take one to the village of Matamata, which also houses the Hobbiton tour office (address: Matamata i-SITE, 45 Broadway, Matamata) and their bus will take you to the movie set a few kilometres away.
+→ If you are traveling by bus, take one to the village of Matamata, which also houses the Hobbiton tour office (address: Matamata i-SITE, 45 Broadway, Matamata) and their bus will take you to the movie set a few kilometers away.

 FINAL THOUGHTS ON VISITING HOBBITON

-It is true that the overall impression was that the whole thing is slightly rushed and a bit overpriced, but we wouldn’t have missed it for anything since it really brought the Shire “to life” for us!
+It is true that the overall impression was that the whole thing is slightly rushed and overpriced, but we wouldn’t have missed it for anything since it brought the Shire “to life” for us!

-And there is a pretty high an absolute chance that after your visit you’ll also spend the following nights in front of your computer screen, binge-watching all the movies.
+And there is a pretty high 100% chance that after your visit, you’ll spend the following nights in front of your laptop, binge-watching all the movies.